 Never in a hurry to get back to the office after lunch

-HIGHEST TURNOVER IN HISTORY OF TAX COLLECTOR'S OFFICE UNDER THE CURRENT TAX COLLECTOR (105 employees in 11 years, came in to office with 46 employees and currently there are 68 employees)
+HIGHEST TURNOVER IN HISTORY OF TAX COLLECTOR'S OFFICE UNDER THE CURRENT TAX COLLECTOR (105 employees in 11 years, came into office with 46 employees and currently there are 60 employees

 NUMEROUS EEOC (Equal Employment Opportunity Commission) COMPLAINTS

 POTENTIAL LAWSUIT THAT COULD COST TAXPAYERS THOUSANDS OF DOLLARS